combinatrix-ai/PromptTrail/src/prompttrail/agent/README.md

     description: str = "The location to get the weather forecast"
     value: str

-# If you want to use enum, first define the enum.
+# If you want to use an enum, first define the enum.
 class TemperatureUnitEnum(enum.Enum):
     Celsius = "Celsius"
     Fahrenheit = "Fahrenheit"

 # And then you can use the class as the type of value.
 # Note that if you set the type as Optional, it means that the argument is not required.